dlab-berkeley/programming-fundamentals/1-2_create.md

 #### Challenge 1

- If you haven't already, cd into the workshop repo.
+`cd` into the workshop repo.
 Create a directory called "my_files".

 #### Challenge 2